Generalized Persistence Diagrams for Persistence Modules over Posets: Generalized rank invariant and generalized persistence diagrams

-In order to prove Proposition \ref{prop:coincide}, we will exploit the poset structure of $\con^{\mathrm{op}}(\Pb)$.
+\paragraph{Towards a proof of Proposition \ref{prop:coincide}.} In order to prove Proposition \ref{prop:coincide}, we will exploit the poset structure of $\con^{\mathrm{op}}(\Pb)$.
 To this end, we briefly review the notion of \emph{lattice}.
 See \cite{birkhoff1940lattice} for a comprehensive treatment on this subject.

 Let $\Lb$ be a poset, and let $S \subset \Lb$.
 An element $u \in \Lb$ is said to be an upper bound of $S$ if $s \leq u$ for all $s \in S.$ An upper bound $u$ of $S$ is said to be its least upper bound, or \emph{join} if $u \leq x$ for each upper bound $x$ of $S$.
 If a join of $S$ exists, then it is unique.
 The concepts of lower bound and greatest lower bound are defined in a dual way.
 In particular, a greatest lower bound is said to be a \emph{meet}.